On Saturday, the 24th of March, 2018, a Reddit user called afooltobesure posted the following question on Reddit’s /r/conspiracy subreddit:

 - kit8642 does not believe that the Russians had anything to do with the DNC email hack.

-- He believes that the DNC rigged their primary elections.
+- This user believes that the DNC rigged their primary elections.

 - He has questioned whether “Russia Gate” is a ploy to start a war with Russia.

-- He felt that the MSM was smearing the Green Party’s presidential nominee Jill Stein for having dinner with Vladimar Putin.
+- kit8642 felt that the MSM was smearing the Green Party’s presidential nominee Jill Stein for having dinner with Vladimar Putin.

 - He once wrote: “the MSM would love to feed you hours for BS russia-trump story.”

-- He believes that the Clintons should be investigated, despite the fact that they already have been – multiple times.
+- This user believes that the Clintons should be investigated, despite the fact that they already have been – multiple times.

 - He is extremely quick to post anything that could be seen as damaging to the Democratic Party.

-- He doesn’t believe in the “Russia narrative” and has floated the idea that Russian bots are actually being controlled by the CIA.
+- Previously, he has floated the idea that Russian bots are actually being controlled by the CIA.

 - He believes in the Clinton Uranium One theory, which is a popular right-wing conspiracy theory that has been tirelessly debunked.

-- In the lead up to the 2016 presidential election, he posted a number of anti-Clinton submissions that had titles such as: “The Press Buries Hillary Clinton’s Sins As reporters focus on Trump, they miss new details on Clinton’s rotten record.”
+- In the lead up to the 2016 presidential election, he posted a number of anti-Clinton submissions.

 MissType is a one-year-old account that was recently promoted by top moderator axolotl_peyotl.

-- MissType is a Trump supporter that has repeatedly posted to /r/the_donald in the past.
+- According to their post history, they are a Trump supporter that has repeatedly posted to /r/the_donald in the past.

 - Their user account history is filled with conspiracy theories about the DNC, Imran Awan, Hillary Clinton and Seth Rich.